Insolvency Client Case Studies

-If you are a business experiencing financial difficulty, don’t delay, get help now and take back control.
-Contact us today for a FREE professional initial consultation to understand your debt situation and to discuss the options available to you
+If you are a business experiencing financial difficulty or need to close a solvent company in a tax efficient way, don’t delay!
+Get help now and take back control.
+Contact us today for a FREE professional initial consultation to understand your situation and to discuss the options available to you

 Umbrella are Licensed Insolvency Practitioners, based in Wilmslow, Cheshire.
-We deliver friendly, clear and confidential services to individuals and businesses struggling with debt.
+We deliver friendly, clear and confidential insolvency services to individuals and businesses.

-Whatever scenario your business is facing, we have a range of options to help you tackle the financial problems.
-The sooner you act, the sooner we can help you put your company on the right path.
+Whatever scenario your business is facing, we have a range of options to help you solve your financial problems.
+Whether you are in difficulty or need to close a solvent company, the sooner you act, the sooner we can help you put your company on the right path.

 A lot of business clients are surprised by the range of viable options that are open to them.